 Pilsner, Anyone?

-The famous Pilsner Urquell originated in the Czech city of Plzeň.
-Czech beers are generally light, crisp lagers – perfect for long, lazy afternoons at an outdoor cafe.
-Want to blend in?
-Learn how to properly say “Na zdraví!”
-(Cheers!) and try local beers like Kozel, Starobrno, Budweiser Budvar, or Staropramen.
+The Pilsner Urquell brewery in the city of Plzeň is world-famous for its crisp, refreshing lagers.
+Those light, easy-drinking beers are perfect for whiling away an afternoon at an outdoor cafe.
+If you want to blend right in, learn to properly toast “Na zdraví!” and sample some classic Czech brews like Kozel, Starobrno, Budweiser Budvar, or Staropramen.

 Socks In Sandals